 History in a Nutshell

-After Russia, Canada, the US, and China, Brazil is the fifth-largest state of the world.
+After Russia, Canada, the US, and China, Brazil is the fifth-largest state in the world.
 It’s the largest and most populous South American country, covering almost half of the continent.
 They have about 210 million inhabitants.

 Chile and Ecuador are the only two countries in South America not bordering Brazil.

 The thing Brazil has in common with every country in the Americas is sadly a cruel and colonial past as well as a rough political development.

 By the contract of Tordesillas, Brazil became a Portuguese colony in 1494.
 Over the following three centuries, the country was populated by immigrants from many different countries; and by slaves stolen from Africa.

 To this day, Brazil has an impressive ethnic variety and I didn’t notice racism in everyday life.
 However, I know that Brazilians will disapprove, and statistics do speak a different language.